nixworks/public/news/2009/08/14/index.md

 Lawyers for the Lockerbie bomber say he is abandoning his second appeal against his conviction for the December 1988 attack as Scottish officials consider his request to be sent home to Libya.

 ### [ The United Kingdom imposes direct rule on the Turks and Caicos Islands after an inquiry found evidence of government corruption. ](/news/2009/08/14/the-united-kingdom-imposes-direct-rule-on-the-turks-and-caicos-islands-after-an-inquiry-found-evidence-of-government-corruption.md)
-_Context: Britain, Turks and Caicos Islands, direct rule, government_
+_Context: Turks and Caicos Islands, UK, direct rule, government_

 ### [ At least 13 people are killed and at least 85 are injured in a fierce gun battle in Gaza. ](/news/2009/08/14/at-least-13-people-are-killed-and-at-least-85-are-injured-in-a-fierce-gun-battle-in-gaza.md)
 _Context: Gaza Strip_